adamwight/wiki_elixir/README.md

 # Wiki Elixir

 This project provides Elixir connectors to work with Wikipedia (and other MediaWiki) data sources.
-It supports realtime feed processing and (TODO) API calls.
+It supports realtime feed processing and (TODO) should be able to wrap API calls and continuations in the future.

+The `examples` directory shows how to use this library.

 ## Installation